linesthatinterlace/verify-meaning/README.md

-=Finding meaning in cryptographic verification=
+#Finding meaning in cryptographic verification
 Source files for work undertaken as part of PhD thesis with title 'Finding meaning in cryptographic verification' by Wrenna Robson.